yiisoft/yii2-app-advanced/docs/guide/start-installation.md

    /path/to/php-bin/php /path/to/yii-application/init
    ```

-   Otherwise, in production execute `init` in non-interactive mode.
+   If you automate it with a script you can execute `init` in non-interactive mode.

    ```
    /path/to/php-bin/php /path/to/yii-application/init --env=Production --overwrite=All